postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 To use authorization code grant type, enter a __Callback URL__ for your client application (which should be registered with the API provider), together with various details provided by the API service including __Auth URL__, __Access Token URL__, __Client ID__, and __Client Secret__.

-> You can enter your auth details in the web browser instead of in Postman if you prefer by selecting __Authorize using browser__.
+> You can enter your auth details in the web browser, instead of in Postman if you prefer, by selecting __Authorize using browser__.

 #### Authorization code (With PKCE)